 Is Maui the best Hawaiian Island for whale watching?

-While you can theoretically spot whales on all the islands, Maui is, by far, the best place to see humpback whales in Hawaii during the winter.
+While you can theoretically spot whales on all the islands, Maui is, by far, the best place to see humpback whales during winter in Hawaii.
 This is because the whales love the shallow and warm Auau Channel, located between Maui, Molokai, and Lanai.

 Besides its cozy waters being prime real estate to raise calves, scientists also believe that humpbacks flock to the Auau Channel, due to the limited number of naturally occuring predators here, the crystal clear waters (which help the poorly sighted whales spot possible predators better), and the human-imposed protections on the area, which is also known as the Hawaiian Islands Humpback Whale National Marine Sanctuary.